department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process.md

     title: How does VA determine the effective date of a disability?
     description: ""
   - url: /disability-benefits/claims-process/what-happens-after-rating/
-    title: You have a disability rating.
-What&rsquo;s next?
+    title: What happens after I get my disability rating?
     description: ""
   - url: /disability-benefits/claims-process/claim-exam/
-    title: What to Expect at Your VA Claim Exam
+    title: What happens at a VA claim exam?
     description: ""
 ---